gokulnair2001/Message-Spammer/README.md

 # Introduction ⚒

-The working is very simple just write any text and then press the button,the ML Model will synthesize whether the text is a spam message or a normal message.
+The working is very simple just write any text and then press the button,the ML Model will synthesize whether the text is a Spam message or a normal message.

 # Steps to run 📲